Legal

 Email: contact@commerafunding.com

-This page summarizes Commera's current state availability and disclosure practices.
-Commera reserves the right to update the list of served states at any time.
+This page summarizes Commera's current state availability and disclosure practices, which vary by state and may change.
 Nothing on this page constitutes legal advice or an offer of financing.